 Flexibility could easily be described as both yoga’s blessing and its curse.
 On the blessing side, increased flexibility is an enormous benefit: it promotes the range of motion and joint health that help prevent back pain, repetitive-use damage, and sports injuries.

 However, yoga is a lot more than flexibility.
 In fact, people that come to yoga with a lot of flexibility must be careful not to rush into advanced poses just because they can.
-Often, they need to work on their strength to compliment all that bendiness, build support muscles, and make sure that they are practising safe alignment.
+Often, they need to work on their strength to complement all that bendiness, build support muscles, and make sure that they are practising safe alignment.

-Fear of flexibility, or, more specifically, a lack of flexibility, also keeps a lot of people out of the yogasphere (curses!).
+Fear of flexibility, or, more specifically, a lack of flexibility, also keeps a lot of people out of the yogasphere.
 It’s a common misconception that you need to be naturally flexible to even attempt to do yoga.
 So let’s dispel that myth right now.
 Shout this from the rooftops: Yoga is not reserved for people who are already very flexible.

 If you have tight hips, hamstrings, calves, shoulders, whatever, yoga is exactly what you need.
 Flexibility is not a prerequisite; it’s a result.
 The person touching their nose to their knees does not win (at yoga).
 The person who improves their flexibility safely over time wins (at life!).

-Why Is Flexibility So Important
+Why Flexibility Is So Important